 4) Optimize the in-store shopping experience

-Many retailers are starting to analyze data from mobile apps, in-store purchases, and geolocations to optimize merchandizing in their brick-and-mortar shops.
+Many retailers are starting to analyze data from mobile apps, in-store purchases, and geolocations to optimize merchandising in their brick-and-mortar shops.
 This is a great strategy to encourage customers to complete purchases, manage product stocks, and reduce the need for price markdowns.
 Leveraging your data to determine the age demographic of in-store shoppers, your best-selling products, your store’s busiest time of day, and the frequency of in-store returns are also excellent ways to tailor the in-store shopping experience to meet customer needs.

 5) Improve product pricing